6 Natural Remedies for Eye Inflammation

 - Dark circles.
 Dark circles under your eyes can be hereditary.
-In most cases, however, they are a result of bad habits and a lack of sleep.
+In most cases, however, they’re a result of bad habits and a lack of sleep.

-- Bags under your eyes are the worst for women.
-They are one of the worst enemies of any kind of makeup.
+- Under eye bags.
+They’re one of women’s worst enemies.
+They’re one of the worst enemies of any kind of makeup.
 They can make your eye inflammation more noticeable.

-- Cut a cucumber up into rounds and put them in a dish.
+- Cut a few cucumber slices and put them in a dish.
 Place this dish in a refrigerator to cool for a few hours.

-- When the cucumber rounds are cold, place a round on each eye and try to relax for 15 minutes.
+- After that time, place a slice on each eye and try to relax for 15 minutes.

-- Take off the cucumber after 15 minutes and rinse with lukewarm or cold water.
+- Take off the cucumber and rinse with lukewarm or cold water.

 - 5 drops of olive oil